[ << ] [ >> ] [] [] [] [ ? ]

 4.3 General Syntax

 Labels must either start at the first column of a line or have to be terminated by a colon (:).
 In the first case the mnemonic has to be separated from the label by whitespace (not required in any case, e.g. with the = directive).
-A double colon (::) automatically makes the label externally visible (see also xdef).
+A double colon (::) automatically makes the label externally visible (refer to directive xdef).

 Local labels are either prefixed by ’.’ or suffixed by ’$’.
 For the rest, any alphanumeric character including ’_’ is allowed.
 Local labels are valid between two global label definitions.